yuanzhitang/yuanzhitang-yuanzhitang.github.io/_posts/2016-05-25-linux-basic-shell-commands-examples.md

 ### cat fs， then press <Tab>.
 Shell will fill the whole file name automtically.
 ### ls m*  : list all the file name starts with: m
 ### ls magi?  : list all the file name starts with : magi and following one character.
-          Like: magic
+For e.g.: magic
 ### ls m*[od]  : list all starts with : m, end with: o or d.
 ### ls -l   : show all file's properties: